nikmac/vehicles/README.md

 vehicles
 ========

-python program for a car dealership
+python program for a car dealership.

+use main.py to run